-- work closely with all members of the school community to ensure high standards of behaviour at all times; - ensure that the school's behaviour policy is applied consistently across the school; - maintain a visible and active presence around the school during non-teaching periods; - expect students' and parents' cooperation in maintaining an orderly environment for learning; - not tolerate violence, threatening behaviour or abuse by students or parents. - apply sanctions fairly, consistently, proportionately and reasonably, taking into account SEND and the needs of vulnerable children, offering support as appropriate; - be responsible for the monitoring and implementation of this policy and of the behaviour procedures within the school. take all reasonable measures to protect the safety and well- being of staff and students, including preventing bullying and dealing effectively with reports and complaints about bullying; - act in accordance with the statement of behaviour principles set by the Governing Board - Publicise this policy in writing to staff, parents and pupils at least once a year.
+- Work closely with all members of the school community to ensure high standards of behaviour at all times; - Ensure that the school's behaviour policy is applied consistently across the school; - Maintain a visible and active presence around the school during non-teaching periods; - Expect pupils' and parents' cooperation in maintaining an orderly environment for learning; - Not tolerate violence, threatening behaviour or abuse by pupils or parents. - Apply sanctions fairly, consistently, proportionately and reasonably, taking into account SEND and the needs of vulnerable children, offering support as appropriate; - Be responsible for the monitoring and implementation of this policy and of the behaviour procedures within the school. - Take all reasonable measures to protect the safety and well- being of staff and pupils, including preventing bullying and dealing effectively with reports and complaints about bullying; - Act in accordance with the statement of behaviour principles set by the Governing Board - Publicise this policy in writing to staff, parents and pupils at least once a year.